 So, fenugreek is going to reduce stomach inflammations, also known as gastric inflammations, heartburns, and refluxes greatly.

 More importantly, as mentioned before, fenugreek is going to lower stomach acid production, which is very important for digestion since a lot of people are going to suffer from acid refluxes because of too much acid production!

-This does not only hinder digestion, but it’s also causes heart burns and many other digestive problems, especially after consuming a fatty meal.
+This does not only hinder digestion, but it also causes heartburns and many other digestive problems, especially after consuming a fatty meal.

-This is also another benefit of fenugreek for digestion, it’s the fact that it’s very high in antioxidants, these have been shown to be very protective against “lipid peroxidation”.
+This is also another benefit of fenugreek for digestion, it’s the fact that it’s very high in antioxidants, these are very protective against “lipid peroxidation”.